-If you are one of them, this beginner’s guide gives you a complete idea of Embedded systems.
-Before going to know the working, it is important to know the difference between General purpose computer and embedded device.
+This beginner’s guide gives you a complete tutorial on Embedded systems.
+Before going to know the working, it is important to know the difference between General purpose PC (computer) and embedded device.

 Embedded System VS General Purpose System

-Many of you confuse between the two words, but there is a primary difference between the embedded system and general purpose system.
-Computing device like a microprocessor has external peripherals (Real-time Clock, USB, Ethernet, WiFi, Bluetooth etc.) connected to it and are visible outside.
-But an embedded device contains few or all the peripherals inside the module, i.e. SOC (System On Chip).
-Here are some of the differences I have listed out.
+Many of you confuse between the two words, but there is a primary difference between the Microprocessor and Microcontroller in embedded CPU.
+A general-purpose CPU in a computer like a Microprocessor has external peripherals (Real-time Clock, USB, Ethernet, HDMI etc.) physically connected to it and are visible outside.
+But an embedded Microcontroller or Microprocessor unit interfaces few or all the peripherals to the CPU on a single SOC (System On Chip) IC.

 General Purpose Operating system

 - Generic algorithms had been implemented for performing parallel tasks.
-They are meant for faster processing.
+They are meant for faster processing and high throughput.

 - Complex operations like 32 bit and 64-bit addition and subtraction can be done.